SK Sprint-Jeløy

 Sportsklubben Sprint-Jeløy is a Norwegian football club from Jeløya in Moss.
 The club was founded in 1926 when both Jeløy IF and SK Sprint was formed.
 The two clubs merged into Sportsklubben Sprint-Jeløy on 11 October 1940.

 The women's team is one of Norway's most successful teams, with 4 Toppserien-titles and 4 Norwegian Women's Cup titles.
 In 1997, Sprint-Jeløy's women's team became defunct and was replaced by FK Athene Moss.

-Then men's team played at the top tier in 1947–48, and is today playing in the Third Division after being relegated from the Second Division in 2008.
+Then men's team played at the top tier in 1947–48, and is today playing in the Fourth Division after being relegated from the Third Division in 2024.